FranckLab/FIDIC/README.md

 No. But you can use [FIDVC](https://github.com/FranckLab/FIDVC), this finds 3D displacements in 3D image stack.

+**Why does the example fail to run?**

+In must cases where the example images fail to run, the minium specifications for MATLAB have not been met.

 ## Cite
 If used please cite: